link1905/system-design-101/content/docs/data-persistence/media-storage.md

 f -> o.s2
 ```

-But this approach is problematic in certain cases:
+However, this approach has some trade-offs:

-- Let's say we want configure the chunk size to small to ensure balancing resources.
+- Using small chunk sizes improves load balancing but results in too many chunks spread across servers.
-But it results in a high number of chunks in different server,
+  Retrieving an object then requires significant coordination and computing effort.
-accessing objects will require much computing power from the servers.
+  For example, an object is distributed across five servers, requiring queries to all of them for retrieval.

 ```d2
 f: "img.png (500MB)" {